tuanzicui/lumia-group/content/publication/Neural networks with few multiplications/index.md

 ---
-title: 'Riemannian Manifold Learning based k-Nearest-Neighbor for Hyperspectral Image Classification'
+title: 'Neural networks with few multiplications'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Yushi Chen
   - Zhouhan Lin
+  - Matthieu Courbariaux
+  - Roland Memisevic
-  - Xing Zhao
+  - Yoshua Bengio
 # Author notes (optional)
 author_notes:
   - ''